 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 Interactions are not expected.
 Do not use any other eye products without asking your doctor or health care professional.

 What if I miss a dose?

 If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.

 Keep out of the reach of children.

-Store between 15 and 25 degrees C (59 and 77 degrees F).
+Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
+Keep container tightly closed.
 Throw away any unused medicine after the expiration date.

 What should I tell my health care provider before I take this medicine?